acccounttest/SublimeTabForSublimeTextAndMetroAndWindows/README.md

 CoordMode, Mouse, Screen
 ```

-Or headers made by default with the right click new file then autohotkey, not recommanded:
+Or headers made by default with the <kbd>right click</kbd> new file then Autohotkey, not recommanded:
 ```autohotkey
 #NoEnv  ; Recommended for performance and compatibility with future AutoHotkey releases.
 ; #Warn  ; Enable warnings to assist with detecting common errors.